creating a

 2022

-Porto.CCC recognised internationally in cancer care and research
+Porto.CCC is recognised internationally in cancer care and research

-Porto.CCC receives renewed accreditation as a Comprehensive Cancer Centre until 2027, confirming i3S and IPO Porto as the only Portuguese institutions with this prestigious recognition.
-The reaccreditation follows an evaluation by the Organization of European Cancer Institutes (OECI).
+Porto.CCC has received renewed accreditation as a Comprehensive Cancer Centre through 2027, confirming that i3S and IPO Porto are the only Portuguese institutions to hold this prestigious recognition.
+The reaccreditation follows an evaluation by the Organisation of European Cancer Institutes (OECI).
 The recertification demonstrates our commitment to knowledge production, innovation, quality care, and patient safety, ensured through best practices.
 Porto.CCC also presented a strategic plan to enhance fundamental, translational, and clinical research, aiming to double the number of patients participating in clinical trials.

 2022